 You will use your NetID to log onto myCommNet.
 If you don't have it, use the NetID Lookup Utility

 The link to myCommNet is located on the MCC web page http://www.mcc.commnet.edu under this icon:

 Make sure you bookmark the myCommNet url (http://my.commnet.edu)

 so you can access myCommNet even if the MCC web site is down.

-Follow this link for instructions on how to log on and use myCommNet.
+Follow this link for FAQs related to using myCommNet.

 and fax it to 860-512-3401.
 You also may walk into the Registrar’s Office (Lowe Bldg.
 Room L157) or Help Desk (Lowe Bldg.
 Roomm L204) for assistance during normal business hours.

 When you log into myCommNet, you will be on your Home page.
 In the upper right-hand corner click on the Blackboard link.
 Alternatively, click on the “Student” tab and from the Blackboard module select the link for "Click here to access Blackboard Learn."